 Given the severity of azotemia and insufficient response to initial medical therapy, intermittent hemodialysis (IHD) was implemented as a supportive therapy (Singh, R. 2025).
 IHD is considered a valuable intervention in cases of AKI, particularly when conventional treatments are unable to manage uremia, fluid retention, or electrolyte imbalances effectively (Segev et al., 2024).
-The use of an incremental approach gradually increasing the duration of dialysis sessions was aimed at allowing better cardiovascular tolerance while progressively clearing nitrogenous wastes and correcting metabolic derangements (Soi et al., 2022). .
+The use of an incremental approach, gradually increasing the duration of dialysis sessions, was aimed at allowing better cardiovascular tolerance while progressively clearing nitrogenous wastes and correcting metabolic derangements (Soi et al., 2022).
 Following the first two dialysis sessions, the patient exhibited clinical improvement, including a return of appetite and better overall condition.
 Hemodialysis led to significant decreases in azotemia markers, with BUN levels dropping from 93 mg/dL to 27 mg/dL and serum creatinine from 9.7 mg/dL to 2.1 mg/dL.
 There was also effective control of hyperphosphatemia and potassium levels, minimizing the risk of life-threatening electrolyte disturbances.
 These results align with previous veterinary studies demonstrating the efficacy of dialysis in managing severe AKI (Singh et al., 2024; Bloom and Lobato, 2011).

 Intermittent hemodialysis (IHD) in this case showed a steady and meaningful improvement in the dog’s acid-base status, particularly in correcting metabolic acidosis.
 This highlights the reliability and safety of IHD as a supportive therapy in managing uremic complications in dogs.
 Similar patterns have been observed in human medicine.
 Marano et al. (2017) found that hemodialysis had a notable effect on oxygenation levels, particularly PaO₂ and SaO₂.
 Likewise, Rindaha et al. (2015) reported metabolic acidosis as the most frequently encountered disturbance in dialysis patients with chronic kidney disease, followed by occasional cases of respiratory alkalosis and acidosis.
 These findings reinforce that acid-base imbalance is a common concern in both canine and human renal failure.
 Consistent with this, a recent study by de Azevedo et al. (2025) in dogs undergoing bypass-mode IHD also showed improved pH, bicarbonate levels, and base excess, supporting the clinical observations in the present case.

-Despite initial progress, the patient developed fluid overload and hypotension prior to the third dialysis session, ultimately progressing to complete anuria.
+Despite initial progress, the patient developed fluid overload and hypotension before the third dialysis session, ultimately progressing to complete anuria.
 Ultrafiltration was performed during the final session to manage fluid imbalance.
 However, the development of anuria indicated irreversible renal damage or complete tubular dysfunction, both of which are associated with poor prognosis in AKI cases (Brown et al., 2015).
 The eventual collapse of the patient may have been due to ongoing hemodynamic instability, persistent inflammation, or multi-organ dysfunction.
 It is also possible that ischemic damage to the nephrons, sustained before the intervention, rendered renal recovery impossible despite aggressive therapy.
 Although the blood gas profile improved over successive sessions indicating correction of metabolic acidosis the late-stage onset of anuria reduced the likelihood of renal regeneration.

 CONCLUSION